foundations-fall-2016/session2/README.md

 ## DOM Scripting I

-* The console and variables

-Try this in the console (copy paste one line at a time):
+In the browser console (copy paste one line at a time):

 ```js
 var width = 100;